klimantje/DEZoomcamp2025/week_6/homework.md

 Find out what you need to execute based on the `help` output.

-What's the version, based on the output of the command you executed? (copy the entire version) Via docker desktop we open a terminal in the container and execute
+What's the version, based on the output of the command you executed? (copy the entire version)

+Via docker desktop we open a terminal in the container and execute:

 ```
 rpk version